Loading, please wait...

 As a frequent business traveller, you are likely aware of the problems associated with staying healthy during your trip.
 There are the hearty hotel buffet-breakfasts, the multiple-course business lunches, and evening outings - often involving some drinking.

-Proactive and healthy diets when not in meetings
+1. Proactive and healthy diet when not in meetings

-Choose things packed with vitamins and nutritional value like:
+Choose convenient foods still packed with vitamins and nutritional value

 - Healthy snack bars

 - Apples and canned tuna that have pull off tabs

 - Shaker bottle with packets of a post-workout recovery mix

 Here are some other items that travellers can mix in sandwich bags.
 Two bags a day should be more than enough for a snack in-between meetings.

 - Sesame sticks